 Sacred Scripture begins with the creation of man and woman in the image and likeness of God and concludes with a vision of “the wedding-feast of the Lamb.”
 Scripture speaks throughout of marriage and its “mystery,” its institution and the meaning God has given it, its origin and its end, its various realizations throughout the history of salvation, the difficulties arising from sin and its renewal “in the Lord” in the New Covenant of Christ and the Church.
 (CCC #1602)

 Please call the Parish Office six months to a year in advance of the desired wedding date to schedule an appointment with a priest to start the pre-nuptial process and set the wedding date.
 Only a priest can set a wedding date.
-For additional information and requirements visit: Office of Marriage and Family Life
+For additional information and requirements contact the Parish Office.

 Jesus went around to all the towns and villages, teaching in their synagogues, proclaiming the gospel of the kingdom, and curing every disease and illness.
 At the sight of the crowds, his heart was moved with pity for them because they were troubled and abandoned, 22 like sheep without a shepherd.
 Then he said to his disciples, “The harvest is abundant but the laborers are few; so ask the master of the harvest to send out laborers for his harvest.”
 Then he summoned his twelve disciples and gave them authority over unclean spirits to drive them out and to cure every disease and every illness.
 (Matthew 9:35-10:1)

 Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
 It includes three degrees: episcopate, presbyterate, and diaconate.
 (CCC #1536)

 Anyone interested in learning more about the Sacrament of Holy Orders should contact Fr.
 Brent Smith.